Skip to main content

 New York Consolidated Laws, Agriculture and Markets Law, Section 123 (Dangerous Dogs)

-The owner of a dangerous dog is liable for injuries that their dog causes to another person, their service dog, or livestock.
-It's important to note, however, that if a victim claims non-medical damages, they must prove that the dog's owner was negligent.
+The owner of a dangerous dog is liable for injuries that the dog causes to another person, their service dog, or livestock.
+It's important to note, however, that if a victim claims nonmedical damages, they must prove that the dog's owner was negligent.

 *An injury is serious if it causes death, risk of death, serious disfigurement, or prolonged impairment of a bodily organ or health in general.

-In New York, the statute of limitations to file personal injury claims is 3 years.
+In New York, the statute of limitations to file personal injury claims is three years.

 Dog Bite Laws in New York: Related Resources